 Tom’s interest is in the mundane and ‘trashy’ but picking up on the same sex relationships between Queen Anne, Sarah Churchill and Abigail Masham, hidden within the mythological scenes, his work is moving, tender and reveals more than expected..

 “An hour may lodge in the queer element of the human spirit and stretch” - Virginia Woolf

-One of the highlights of Hanbury’s LGBTQ celebration will be two evenings of immersive, theatrical performance inspired by Virginia Woolf’s historic novel, Orlando.
+One of the highlights of Hanbury’s LGBTQ celebration was the two evenings of immersive, theatrical performance inspired by Virginia Woolf’s historic novel, Orlando.

-Orlando: The Queer Element, will take audiences along on Orlando’s turbulent journey spanning 400 years, exploring the instability and changing perspectives on gender and sexuality.
+Orlando: The Queer Element, took audiences along on Orlando’s turbulent journey spanning 400 years, exploring the instability and changing perspectives on gender and sexuality.

-This production by Clay & Diamonds in collaboration with the British Film Institute and Fourth Monkey Training Company will take place in the house and gardens at Hanbury Hall on Wednesday 14 & Thursday 15 June, from 7pm-10pm.
+This production by Clay & Diamonds in collaboration with the British Film Institute and Fourth Monkey Training Company took place in the house and gardens at Hanbury Hall.